 Serious changes were made to the domestic draft process when the new Collective Bargaining Agreement was finalized this offseason, allotting each team an annual “spending pool,” or cap, for the Rule 4 Amateur Draft.
 If teams exceed this spending cap, they are penalized.
 Capping spending on amateur talent means less money will be spent in the draft.
 Less money to spend in the draft means it’s harder to make these kids “Godfather offers” to keep them from going to college.
-Now, more prospects will be accepting scholarships to play NCAA ball where they can get hurt, get worn out by coaches who act primarily in their own self interests, learn bad habits, or choose to play basketball or football somewhere along the way.
+Now, more prospects will be accepting scholarships to play NCAA ball where they can get hurt, get worn out by coaches who act primarily in their own self interests, learn bad habits, or choose to play basketball, football with a little help of socceroos somewhere along the way.
 It behooves these MLB teams to start developing players as early as possible, and the new CBA goes great lengths to prevent that from happening.
 Under these new rules, Bubba Starling and Carl Crawford might have been under center at Nebraska and Matt Kemp might be at a team shoot-around right now.

 While the changes in the draft further limit the earning power of these players, the fact is the draft in and of itself destroys earning power and is an egregious violation of anti-trust law.
 Not only are players forced to work at a salary well below what they’d earn if their services were available on the open market, but they’re told where to work as well.